SASP Leadership

 Communications Liaison

 Hello everyone!
-I am a second-year doctoral student in the School Psychology Program at the University of Montana.
-Prior to this, I worked as a junior high school mathematics teaching assistant and paraeducator.
+I am a third-year doctoral student in the School Psychology Program at the University of Montana.
 My research is inspired by the students I worked with and focuses on building hope, resilience, and mental wellness in children and adolescents.
 My research aims to promote equity through multitiered social-emotional and behavioral interventions in K-12 education.
-Specifically, I am currently working on my master’s thesis which focuses on understanding how to facilitate school belonging among Latine students who immigrated to the United States during adolescence.
-I am also the project manager of a grant-funded project to co-develop culturally responsive social-emotional curriculums through partnerships with tribal members within indigenous communities in Montana.
+Specifically, my master’s thesis focused on understanding how to facilitate school belonging among Latine students who immigrated to the United States during adolescence.
+I am currently working on my dissertation, which focuses on how place-based culturally responsive social-emotional curricula impact Indigenous students’ sense of school belonging.
+I am also the project manager of a grant-funded project to co-develop culturally responsive social-emotional curricula through partnerships with tribal members within Indigenous communities in Montana.
 In my free time, I enjoy hiking, creating and viewing art, and spending time with my family and my dogs.
-I look forward to meeting many of you at conventions and through my responsibilities in this role!
+I look forward to meeting many of you at conventions and through my responsibilities this year!